tink-crypto/tink/README.md

 ## Community-driven ports

-Out of the box Tink supports a wide range of languages, but it still doesn't support every language.
+Out of the box, Tink supports a wide range of languages, but it still doesn't support every language.
 Fortunately, some users like Tink so much that they've ported it to their favorite languages!
 Below you can find notable ports.